prateekjaindev/digitalocean-kubernetes-challenge/readme.md

 # 4. Adding DNS record

-For accessing the registry over domain, I have added the IP of loadbalancer for my domain i.e. https://hub.prateekjain.dev
+For accessing the registry over a domain, I have added the IP of load balancer for my domain i.e. https://hub.prateekjain.dev

 # 5. Login to the Harbor